Go to program area

 Home visits and clinic visits

-Youth and toddler care is available to all parents free of charge.
+Infant and toddler care is available to all parents free of charge.
 Parents of newborn babies are offered home visits for the first few weeks and then come to the clinic with the baby for check-ups.
 In the home visits, the nurse examines the child, assesses its development, weight and head circumference.
 Parents receive advice and education about the care of the child and their own well-being.

 When the child is six weeks old, there is a medical examination at a health center and at the age of three months vaccinations begin.
 The last examination is at 4 years old in the health center and after that the Health protection of primary school children takes over.
 Conventional vaccinations are carried out according to the instructions of an epidemiologist at the Office of the National Surgeon.